 If there is evidence of concussion, the physician may refer you to a neurologist, neuropsychologist, neurosurgeon or other specialist for treatment.

 If you or a loved one suffered a TBI such as a concussion in a car accident, you may be able to file a claim for damages.
 This may include via statutory accident benefits or a tort claim against a negligent party.
-To determine if you’re eligible to pursue a settlement, call our Ontario attorneys at Preszler Law Firm.
+To determine if you’re eligible to pursue a settlement, call our Ontario lawyers at Preszler Injury Lawyers.

 Contact us for a consultation so we can determine your legal options and how we may be able to assist you.
 Call and schedule a consultation today: 1-800-JUSTICE®.